 Borstal Boy.
 First Edition (1958)

 Borstal Boy.
 London: Hutchinsons, 1958.
 First Edition.
 Pp, 343.
 Frontispiece portrait of the author.
 Publisher’s mauve boards, title lettered in silver to spine in pictorial dust jacket designed by B.S.
 Brio.
-A fine bright copy.
+Jacket lightly chipped at head of spine, spotting to endpapers, otherwise a nice copy.

 In stock